-Ephemeral-REQ-05: The ability to augment an object with appropriate YANG structures that have the property of being ephemeral.
-An object defined as Yang module, schema tree, a schema node, submodule or components of a submodule (derived types, groupings, data node, RPCs, actions, and notifications".
+Ephemeral-REQ-06: The ability to augment an object with appropriate YANG structures that have the property of being ephemeral.
+An object defined as any one of the following:

+- Yang module(and the module's schema tree), 0 - o submodule or components of a submodule (e.g. derived types, groupings, data node, RPCs, actions, and notifications), or - o a schema node (container, leaf, leaf-list, choice, case, rpc, input, output, notifications, and anyxml).